 From the perspective of a teacher, it is easier to teach towards a level-based exam, because the curriculum aims are more defined and differences in learner ability within a class are potentially smaller.

 Clearly specified objectives for each level enable learners to approach tests with greater confidence and to prepare more effectively.
 Students tend to perform better if they’ve previously taken the exam at the level below because test results from the test at the level below could inform teachers and learners about their strengths and weaknesses.
 Learners become more aware of their profile as learners and begin to ask teachers what they can do to progress in English, improving self-regulated learning (which is essential for successful learning).
 Familiarity with task types may also be an advantage for those who have taken the exam at the level below.

 Research has proven that candidates feel less anxious and more confident if they have taken the exam at the previous level.
-Young learners, in particular, are less anxious about assessment when they have taken Global Language Training GEP English Exams specifically designed for young learners – Pre-A1-1 Bears, pre-A1-2 Dolphins and pre-A1-3 Bears.
-Research also suggests that the experience of taking a test which is not high-stakes at a young age, is motivating for them and they want to move up the language learning ladder one step at a time.
+Young learners, in particular, are less anxious about assessment when they have taken GEP English Exams specifically designed for young learners – Pre-A1-1 (Bears), pre-A1-2 (Dolphins) and pre-A1-3 (Lions).
+Research also suggests that the experience of taking an English test which is not high-stakes at a young age, is motivating for them and they want to move up the language learning ladder one step at a time.